Concepts¶

 - The Subobject Classifier ( :math:`Omega` )

 In topos theory, a topos is a category that behaves like the category of sets, specifically one that possesses a subobject classifier.
 The subobject classifier, denoted \(\Omega\), is an object that represents “truth values.”
-While a standard topos (like Set) has \(\Omega = \{True, False\}\), Topos introduces a custom \(\Omega\)—the eight-valued Heyting algebra of our quality pillars.
+While a standard topos (like Set) has \(\Omega = \{True, False\}\), Topos introduces a custom \(\Omega\)—the sixteen-valued Heyting algebra of our quality pillars.

 - The Characteristic Morphism ( :math:`chi` )